RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 Now, I teach computer scientists and engineers how to think like mathematicians, do research on how to make college teaching better, and coordinate large-scale teaching/learning projects for President Mantella's office.
 When nobody is looking I am always trying to build my skills in Python, data science, and project management.

 I live in Allendale with my wife, three teenage kids, and three cats.
 I am a halfway-decent cook, a longtime bass guitarist, and lover of the outdoors.
 I aspire to spend more time in a kayak or on a bike than in front of a computer.
-You can read more about what I'm thinking and doing at my website, [rtalbert.org](https://rtalbert.org), or at my "other blog" [Grading for Growth](https://gradingforgrowth.com) about alternative grading practices which I co-author with my GVSU college Prof. David Clark.
+You can read more about what I'm thinking and doing at my website, [rtalbert.org](https://rtalbert.org), or at my "other blog" [Grading for Growth](https://gradingforgrowth.com) about alternative grading practices which I co-author with my GVSU colleague Prof. David Clark.
 I'm also on Twitter at [@RobertTalbert](http://twitter.com/RobertTalbert) and on [LinkedIn](https://www.linkedin.com/in/roberttalbert/).
 I will accept any connection request on LinkedIn from a student!

 ## Appendix A: Learning Targets